Messier42/HeadPose-Emotion/README.md

 ### P.S.
 You can use the API totally for free for non-commercial use.

-The default output format of the video is `.mp4@14.85fps`, but you can change it by editing the source code in [baidu_face.py](https://github.com/Messier42/head-pose/blob/master/baidu_face.py).
+The default output format of the video is `.mp4@14.85fps`, but you can change it by editing the source code in [baidu_face.py](https://github.com/Messier42/head-pose/blob/master/baidu_face.py). [example.mp4](https://github.com/Messier42/head-pose/blob/master/example.mp4) is an example of the output video.

 [utils.py](https://github.com/Messier42/head-pose/blob/master/utils.py) comes from [https://github.com/natanielruiz/deep-head-pose/blob/master/code/utils.py](https://github.com/natanielruiz/deep-head-pose/blob/master/code/utils.py)
 @InProceedings{Ruiz_2018_CVPR_Workshops,